 Oscar Health is a millennial-focussed health insurance startup based in New York.
 The company uses data to offer users a customer-centric service through a smartly-designed app that allows patients to track doctor visits, prescription drug purchases, lab work, and access affordable healthcare insurance.

 According to Periscope Data, the Oscar Health team has built a tool in Python to standardise an A/B testing framework to improve the company’s ability to track huge volumes of data related to members’ health care, business integrations, claims data, and product interactions.
 Job listings for Software Engineers also require applicants to have skills in Python.

 Revolut is a UK-based digital challenger bank, founded in July 2015.
 It offers free international money transfers and fee-free global spending at the interbank charge rate.
 Customers can open an account in just 60 seconds, and come with a multi-currency card with an app attached.
 With Revolut, customers can exchange 25 currencies within the app, send free domestic and international money transfers, and spend abroad with no fees in over 130 currencies with a contactless MasterCard or Visa.

 The company’s aim is to “build a fair and frictionless platform to use and manage money around the world.”

 Revolut is currently hiring Data Scientists with Python experience, and is also after Python Engineers for its Core Data Infrastructure to “push its teams to new heights.”

-This list is by no means exhaustive, but it gives you a clear idea of the many and varied Fintechs out there that rely on Python to build, grow, and innovate.
+This list is by no means exhaustive, but it gives you a clear idea of the many and varied Fintechs out there that rely on Python to build enterprise software, grow, and innovate.

 If you know of any other great Fintechs out there that use Python and deserve a mention, let us know in the comments below.
 And if you’re in Fintech and are looking for a talented team of Python developers, get in touch with us here at Netguru – we create revolutionary Fintech products that let people do things differently.